pocession/JapanHousePrice/README.md

 After assigning 0:
 ![Unit_price_Floor_Area2](/Result/Unit_price_Floor_Area2.png?raw=true)
-* Year.of.construction: Houses built before world war II do not contain information of year of buil.
+* Year.of.construction: Houses built before world war II do not contain information of year of built.
 We assign a dummy number 1935 to all NAs.
 * Layout, Land.shape, building.structure, Use, Purpose.of.Use, City.Planning, Renovation, and Transactional.factors: Assign "No_information" to missing values in these three variables.

-We should not have any variables containing missing values.
+We should not have any variables containing missing values now.
 ```{r}
 # Dealing with missing values-----------------------------------------------------------------------------------------------------
 # Check which variable contains missing values. missing values could be NA or "" (Blank).